PortableApps/Launcher/Other/Source/Manual/ref/launcher.ini/launch.rst

 original program and request that they modify their application to store its settings in HKEY_CURRENT_USER instead, which is probably where the settings should be.

+A special value, ``compile-force``, is available for cases when ``force`` doesn't work properly (there seem to be some cases with environment variables not working properly).
+Use it only if ``force`` doesn't work, as it sets a flag in the executable so that the operating system handles running as admin rather than the launcher, so no friendly message is given to the user.
+Internally, this is the NSIS line ``RequestExecutionLevel admin``.
+After setting this value you will need to regenerate the launcher.
+Also note that due to the way it works, the value ``compile-force`` is incompatible with the operating system-specific overrides below.

 You can override this value for specific operating systems with one or more of the values below.
 Sometimes an application may require administrative privileges